 However, if you pay off the card and then close the account, you would lose the $5,000 credit limit that goes with it.
 That means, your new total credit limit would be $21,000.
 Now, with the account closed, your new utilization rate would be about 31%, which is considered average.

-By closing the account, you’ll have a higher rate than you had before you paid off your $1,000 balance.
+By closing the account, you’ll have a higher rate than you had before you paid off your $1,000 credit card balance.

 When Should You Close A Credit Card Account?

-While it’s recommended you keep your accounts open if you can, there are some instances where it may make more sense to close an account.
+While it’s recommended you keep your accounts open if possible, here are some reasons you might want to close them:

 - You’re going through a divorce and your soon-to-be ex-spouse is a cardholder on the account.

-- You can’t control your spending and you keep racking up credit debt.
+- You can’t control your spending and you keep racking up credit card debt.

 - The credit card has high annual fees that outweigh its benefits.